-In Southern California, operators of quality sober living homes have formed five county groups–the Los Angeles, Orange, Riverside, San Bernardino and San Diego County Sober Living Coalitions.
+In Southern California, operators of quality sober living homes have formed six county groups–the Los Angeles, Orange, Riverside, San Bernardino, San Diego and Ventura County Sober Living Coalitions.
 The L.A.
-County Coalition, due to its size, is organized as five local area chapters.
+County Coalition, due to its size, is further divided into five local area chapters.

 Want to join your local sober living coalition?

 If you're currently an operator of a sober living home in one of these Southern California counties, and would like information about becoming a member of your local sober living coalition, we've created a whole section just for you.